awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 When you copy a snapshot to an AWS Region that is different from the source snapshot's AWS Region, the copy is a full snapshot copy\.
 A full snapshot copy contains all of the data and metadata required to restore the DB instance\.

-Depending on the AWS Regions involved and the amount of data to be copied, a cross\-region snapshot copy can take hours to complete\.
-In some cases, there might be a large number of cross\-region snapshot copy requests from a given source AWS Region\.
-In these cases, Amazon RDS might put new cross\-region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
+Depending on the AWS Regions involved and the amount of data to be copied, a cross\-Region snapshot copy can take hours to complete\.
+In some cases, there might be a large number of cross\-Region snapshot copy requests from a given source AWS Region\.
+In these cases, Amazon RDS might put new cross\-Region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
 No progress information is displayed about copy requests while they are in the queue\.
 Progress information is displayed when the copy starts\.

 **Note**
 Aurora doesn't support incremental snapshot copying\.
 Aurora DB cluster snapshot copies are always full copies\.

 ## Parameter Group Considerations<a name="USER_CopySnapshot.Parameters"></a>

-When you copy a snapshot across regions, the copy doesn't include the parameter group used by the original DB cluster\.
+When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB cluster\.
 When you restore a snapshot to create a new DB cluster, that DB cluster gets the default parameter group for the AWS Region it is created in\.
 To give the new DB cluster the same parameters as the original, you must do the following:

 1. In the destination AWS Region, create a DB cluster parameter group with the same settings as the original DB cluster\.
 If one already exists in the new AWS Region, you can use that one\.